esphome/esphome-docs/cookbook/display_time_temp_oled.rst

 Getting Time
 ************

-Get the time from Home Assistant to sync the onboard real-time-clock.
+Get the time from Home Assistant to sync the onboard real-time clock.

 .. code-block:: yaml